What's Happening Now

 This committee will ensure that the values of the school community are represented in the design process.

-Pre-design work at Hoover is taking place including a site walk-through by the architect team.
+Pre-design work is taking place including a site walk-through by the architect team.
 The site is also being surveyed as part of the pre-design process.

-Site-based committees for Hoover Elementary will be announced and meetings with the architects will begin soon after.
-These committees will serve as advisors to the design professionals and will continue at least through the life of the project at Hoover.
+Site-based committee for the school will be announced and meetings with the architects will begin soon after.
+These committees will serve as advisors to the design professionals and will continue at least through the life of the project.

 Replace School on Current Property